Saccule

-The saccule is a bed of sensory cells in the inner ear.
-It translates head movements into neural impulses for the brain to interpret.
-The saccule detects linear accelerations and head tilts in the vertical plane.
-When the head moves vertically, the sensory cells of the saccule are disturbed and the neurons connected to them begin transmitting impulses to the brain.
+The saccule (Latin: sacculus) is a bed of sensory cells in the inner ear that detects linear acceleration and head tilting in the vertical plane, and converts these vibrations into electrical impulses to be interpreted by the brain.
+When the head accelerates vertically, the sensory cells of the saccule are moved due to a combination of inertia and gravity.
+In response, the neurons connected to the saccule transmit electrical impulses that represent this movement to the brain.
 These impulses travel along the vestibular portion of the eighth cranial nerve to the vestibular nuclei in the brainstem.

-The vestibular system is important in maintaining balance, or equilibrium.
-The vestibular system includes the saccule, utricle, and the three semicircular canals.
-The vestibule is the name of the fluid-filled, membranous duct that contains these organs of balance.
-The vestibule is encased in the temporal bone of the skull.
+The vestibular system is important for balance, or equilibrium.
+It includes the saccule, utricle, and the three semicircular canals.
+The vestibule is the name of the fluid-filled, membranous duct that contains these organs of balance and is in turn encased in the temporal bone of the skull as a part of the inner ear.

 Structure

 The saccule, or sacculus, is the smaller of the two vestibular sacs.
 It is globular in form and lies in the recessus sphæricus near the opening of the vestibular duct of the cochlea.
 Its cavity does not directly communicate with that of the utricle.
 The anterior part of the saccule exhibits an oval thickening, the macula acustica sacculi, or macula, to which are distributed the saccular filaments of the vestibular branch of the vestibulocochlear nerve, also known as the statoacoustic nerve or cranial nerve VIII.

 Within the macula are hair cells, each having a hair bundle on the apical aspect.
 The hair bundle is composed of a single kinocilium and many (at least 70) stereocilia.
 Stereocilia are connected to mechanically gated ion channels in the hair cell plasma membrane via tip links.
 Supporting cells interdigitate between hair cells and secrete the otolithic membrane, a thick, gelatinous layer of glycoprotein.
 Covering the surface of the otolithic membrane are otoliths, which are crystals of calcium carbonate.
 For this reason, the saccule is sometimes called an "otolithic organ."

 From the posterior wall of the saccule is given off a canal, the ductus endolymphaticus (endolymphatic duct).
 This duct is joined by the ductus utriculosaccularis, and then passes along the aquæductus vestibuli and ends in a blind pouch saccus endolymphaticus (endolymphatic sac) on the posterior surface of the petrous portion of the temporal bone, where it is in contact with the dura mater.

 From the lower part of the saccule a short tube, the canalis reuniens of Hensen, passes downward and opens into the ductus cochlearis near its vestibular extremity.

 Both the utricle and the saccule provide information about acceleration.
 The difference between them is that the utricle is more sensitive to horizontal acceleration, whereas the saccule is more sensitive to vertical acceleration.